Chatbot UX

 • Inferring user intentions beyond the precise wording

-• Consistent state between interactions sessions
+• Consistent state between interaction sessions

 Technical Considerations for Better UX